Christina210490/Service_Web_Error_sqli/README.md

 ---

-## Disclaimer:

-This guide is intended for educational purposes in a controlled environment.
+**Disclaimer**: This guide is intended for educational purposes in a controlled environment.
 Unauthorized testing or exploitation is illegal and may lead to legal consequences.